rurban/libu8ident/c23++proposal.md

     0640       ; Adlm Arab Mand Mani Ougr Phlp Rohg Sogd Syrc # Lm  ARABIC TATWEEL

 Some of the SCX scripts contain only a single script.
-These could directly added to the list of SC scripts for the purpose of identifier security checks, but I advise against, for easier Combining Marks checks against the base character script.
+These could be directly added to the list of SC scripts for the purpose of identifier security checks, but I advise against, for easier Combining Marks checks against the base character script.
 See below 7.3.